sucho-archiving/sucho-archiving.github.io/browsertrix.md

 If you want to speed up Docker, you can look at advanced options to change how it uses computing resources.
 On Mac, go to 'Settings,' 'Resources,' and increase CPU usage, Memory, and other features.
 On Windows, these edits need to be made to the .wslconfig file.

 ## Launching the command line
-Now that Docker is running, we can perform the web crawl from the command line.
+Now that Docker is running, we can set up the web crawler from the command line.

 *For Macs*: go to *Applications > Utilities > Terminal*.